camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 ---
 id: eks-eksctl
-title: "Deploying AWS EKS and PostgreSQL with eksctl"
+title: "Deploying an AWS Kubernetes Cluster (EKS) with eksctl"
 description: "Deploy Camunda 8 Self-Managed on Amazon EKS with eksctl."
 ---